-LSU Football Announces 2023 Spring Practice Schedule
+LSU Football announces 2023 Spring Practice schedule

-BATON ROUGE – Looking to build off last year’s 10-win season, LSU returns to practice next week when the Tigers open spring drills on March 9.
+BATON ROUGE, La. — Looking to build off last year’s 10-win season, LSU returns to practice next week when the Tigers open spring drills on March 9.

 LSU coach Brian Kelly’s second-year roster includes 36 returning letterwinners and 26 players who started at least one game a year ago.
 In its first season under Kelly, LSU posted a 10-4 overall mark, won the SEC Western Division title and beat Purdue, 63-7, in the Citrus Bowl.